Ishan Kishan's Celebration Aimed At Mumbai Indians? Former England Player Comments on SRH Star's Century - Cricxtasy

 Kishan was bought by SRH in the IPL 2025 auction for INR 11.25 crore

-Former England captain Michael Vaughan felt that Sunrisers Hyderabad batter Ishan Kishan’s wild celebrations after scoring a hundred against Rajasthan Royals in Indian Premier League (IPL) 2025 were meant as a message for Indian selectors.
+Former England captain Michael Vaughan felt that the wild celebrations by Sunrisers Hyderabad (SRH) batter Ishan Kishan after scoring a hundred against Rajasthan Royals (RR) in the Indian Premier League (IPL) 2025 were meant as a message for Indian selectors.

-Kishan, who has been out of favour with the national team since 2023, struggled in the IPL with Mumbai Indians last season as he managed only 320 runs from 14 matches at a strike rate of 148.
-However, the lefthander looked like a new batter on Sunday as he smashed 106 not out off 47 balls against a listless RR attack as SRH posted a mammoth 286/6 in 20 overs.
+Kishan has been out of favour with the national team since 2023.
+He struggled in the IPL with Mumbai Indians (MI) last season as he managed only 320 runs from 14 matches at a strike rate of 148.
+However, the left-hander looked like a new batter on Sunday.
+He smashed 106 not out off 47 balls against a listless RR attack as SRH posted a mammoth 286/6 in 20 overs.

 Vaughan felt that Kishan’s wild celebrations were like pointing his bat at captain Rohit Sharma and chief selector Ajit Agarkar.